snagaraj0/Hi-C/README.md

 ### Hi-C shell script usage

-Use Interactions.sh for single-end/locally aligned SAM files and CONVERT_pair.sh for paired-end SAM files.
+Use interactions.sh for single-end/locally aligned SAM files and interactions_pair.sh for paired-end SAM files.
 These scripts are useful to create  interactions data(Hi-C) in the form:

 ```Chr1 pos1 direction1(0 or 16 for Watson/Crick strand) Chr2 pos2 direction2```